Jeahy/Project_SQL_Spark/README.md

 ```
 ### Scripts
 I created a Dockerfile
-and created the docker image
+and created the docker image and created a repository etlimage on docker hub
 ```
 sudo docker build -f Dockerfile_airflow -t ecompipeline-image:latest .
 ```